 Most of the codes within Chapter 13 have site and laterality designations.
 The site represents the bone, joint or the muscle involved.
 For some conditions where more than one bone, joint or muscle is usually involved, such as osteoarthritis, there is a "multiple sites" code available.
-For categories where no multiple site code is b.
-Acute traumatic versus chronic or recurrent musculoskeletal conditions
+For categories where no multiple site code is provided and more than one bone, joint or muscle is involved, multiple codes should be used to indicate the different sites involved.